-The Highway Department Maintenance Garage is located at 320 South 18th Street, Lebanon, PA, across from the North Cornwall Township Administration and Police Building.
+The Highway Department Maintenance Garage is located at 320 South 18th Street, Lebanon, PA, across from the North Cornwall Township Police Building.
 As part of the Public Works Department, the Highway Department Staff is responsible for the maintenance of Township roads, facilities, parks and recreation fields, and recycling collection services.

 There is a total of 48.50 miles of roadways within North Cornwall Township, which the Highway Department maintains 39.68 miles, including thirteen bridges.
 Throughout the year, some of the Department’s responsibilities on these roads are: Routine repairs such as potholes, sign installations, roadside mowing, bridge cleaning, culvert & drain cleaning, shoulder work, and equipment maintenance.
 The department also oversees subcontracted services, such as; paving, traffic line painting, and street sweeping.

 Utilities & Street Lights